-7. Contestant Running Order in Events
+8. Contestant Running Order in Events

 - a.
-Will be assigned through random drawing by the Rodeo Secretary.
+Running order for the first performance will be assigned through random drawing by the Rodeo Secretary.
 For Bull Riding, see Bull Draw (refer to Rodeo Rule III, number 1, letter D). - b.
-Must be posted a minimum of thirty (30) minutes prior to the scheduled start of the first event of each go-round.
+Must be posted a minimum of thirty (30) minutes prior to the scheduled start of the first event of each go-round. - c.
+Running order for the second performance will be assigned by reversing the first performance running order. - d.
+Second performance running order shall remain in the same position drawn regardless of scratches, no shows. - e.
+Second performance raking position, goat changes and shared riggings shall coordinate with the first performance drag order.

-8. Assignment of Contestants to Chutes/Animals
+9. Assignment of Contestants to Chutes/Animals